 Thomas G. Roberts

 Thomas G. Roberts is an adjunct fellow with the Aerospace Security Project at the Center for Strategic and International Studies.
-His research interests include civil and commercial space policy, space security, and orbital mechanics.
-Previously, Mr. Roberts has written on threats against space systems, space object behavior, and international relations in space.
-His work has appeared in The Atlantic, the Bulletin of the Atomic Scientists, War on the Rocks, and other publications.
-Mr. Roberts is currently a graduate research fellow at the Massachusetts Institute of Technology’s (MIT) Astrodynamics, Space Robotics, and Controls Laboratory and a PhD student in the institute’s Department of Aeronautics and Astronautics.
+His research interests include astrodynamics, space security, and space sustainability.
+His analysis and commentary have appeared in the Washington Post, the Atlantic, the Bulletin of the Atomic Scientists, and other publications.
+Mr. Roberts is currently a graduate research fellow at the Massachusetts Institute of Technology’s (MIT) Astrodynamics, Space Robotics, and Controls Laboratory and a PhD candidate in the institute’s Department of Aeronautics and Astronautics.
 He holds an MS in aeronautics and astronautics and an MS in technology and policy from MIT and a BA in astrophysical sciences from Princeton University.
 In 2015, Mr. Roberts was named a Harry S. Truman scholar.
 In 2021, he was awarded the National Science Foundation’s Graduate Research Fellowship in support of his doctoral research in computational astrodynamics at MIT.